sammarxz/friendly-octo-carnival/README.md

 4. **React Router DOM**: React Router DOM is used for handling routing in the application, allowing navigation between the login and dashboard screens.
 5. **Tailwind**: Tailwind CSS is used as the utility-first CSS framework to quickly style the components and create a responsive layout.
 6. **Jotai**: Jotai is used for state management, providing a simple and efficient way to manage and share application state.
+7. **Rechart**: Rechart is used for make the graghs in the Dashboard.
 6. **Rome**: As a replacement for eslint + prettier

 ## Improvements and Next Steps